 This 3-bedroom, 2-bath Ranch style home plan takes up only 1,360 sq. ft. and is framed simply – without lots of gables and valleys in the roof and bump-outs in the walls.
 The more simple the building envelope can be, the more efficient it will be in both construction and energy-consumption performance (Plan #138-1012).

 5. Smart Spaces

 Pick a home plan that utilizes every square foot.
-Avoid designs that have little alcoves or spaces that leave you wondering what you would use it for.
-Don’t just think about the now, think about the future and what spaces you may need as your family grows, such as a bonus room above the garage or a laundry room on the main floor.
+Avoid designs that have little alcoves or spaces that leave you wondering what you would use them for.
+Don’t just think about the now; think about the future and what spaces you may need as your family grows, such as a bonus room above the garage or a laundry room on the main floor.

 6. Use Energy Efficient Windows

-Most of today’s homeowners know that they should invest in the most energy efficient windows which are double or triple-pane with Low-E coating on the glass.
+Most of today’s homeowners know that they should invest in the most energy-efficient windows, double or triple-pane with Low-E coating on the glass.
 But homebuilders should also carefully consider window placement in the floor plan.
 The right windows in the right spot help homeowners cut energy costs in their home plan.
 In cooler climates, take advantage of the natural light and warmth of the sun by focusing windows on the south and west sides of the house.
 In warmer climates, focus windows on the north and east sides.

 To keep cooling costs down in the warm summer months, use a sun-blocking shade on south-facing windows to reduce the amount of heat let in.
 Choosing a partial shade or a light color shade with heat blocking properties will still let in natural light.

 Another beautiful but energy-efficient window option: clerestory windows—small windows that line the top of the wall, above head level.
 They let in an amazing amount of natural light — particularly when placed on several walls — while preserving privacy.
 This design element works equally well for modern or traditional houses.